Durian: Cultivars

 Over the centuries, numerous durian cultivars, propagated by vegetative clones, have arisen in Southeast Asia.
-They used to be grown with mixed results from seeds of trees bearing superior quality fruit, but now are propagated by layering, marcotting, or more commonly, by grafting, including bud, veneer, wedge, whip or U-grafting onto seedlings of randomly selected rootstocks.
+They used to be grown, with mixed results, from seeds of trees bearing superior quality fruit.
+They are now propagated by layering, marcotting, or more commonly, grafting, including bud, veneer, wedge, whip and U-grafting, onto seedlings of randomly selected rootstocks.
 Different cultivars may be distinguished to some extent by variations in the fruit shape, such as the shape of the spines.
-Durian consumers express preferences for specific cultivars, which fetch higher prices in the market.

 Malaysian varieties

-The Malaysian Ministry of Agriculture and Agro-Based Industry started to register varieties of durian in 1934, and now maintains a list of registered varieties, where each cultivar is assigned a common name and a code number starting with "D".
-These codes are widely used through South-East Asia, and as of 2021, there are over 200 registered varieties.
+The Malaysian Ministry of Agriculture and Agro-Based Industry has since 1934 maintained a list of registered varieties, where each cultivar is assigned a common name and a code number starting with "D".
+These codes are widely used through Southeast Asia; as of 2021, there were over 200 registered varieties.
 Many superior cultivars have been identified through competitions held at the annual Malaysian Agriculture, Horticulture, and Agrotourism Show.
 There are 13 common Malaysian varieties having favourable qualities of colour, texture, odour, taste, high yield, and resistance against various diseases.

-Musang King (D197) is the most popular durian breed from Malaysia, rendered in Chinese as "Mao Shan Wang" (猫山王), which is usually the priciest of all cultivars.
-The origin of the name "Musang King" dates back to the 80s, when a man named Tan Lai Fook from Raub, Pahang stumbled upon a durian tree in Gua Musang, Kelantan.
-He brought the tree branch back to Raub for grafting, and this new breed attracted other cultivators.
-The cultivar was named after Gua Musang, its place of origin, while the Chinese name references the palm civet, the Malay meaning of musang.

-Musang King is known for its bright yellow flesh and is like a more potent or enhanced version of the D24.
-Musang King is also the preferred cultivar in Singapore and Vietnam.

-Other popular cultivars in Malaysia include: